goeiebook/creativelab/narrative.md

 ![boomerang replacement][basketball]

 I laughed aloud.
 Amused by storylines unfolding automatically.
 And this one had fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
-No writer is necessary.
 These are my thoughts while I bounce my rubber ball along the sidewalk.
 I wonder what will happen tomorrow.
-The story will evolve.
-It could take another humorous turn.
+Maybe the story will take another humorous turn.

 ---

 The post about the 500 Error did not generate buzz.
 No replies, no tweet impressions, no link clicks.
-Maybe it's because it wasn't anything unexpected.
-The server rejected the submission because it was unacceptable, and that's expected.
-My conclusion was too hasty.
+Maybe it wasn't anything unexpected.
+The error was returned because the submission was unacceptable.
+That would be expected.

-I began to edit the snippet; hoping to remove the cause of failure.
-Reduce the complexity bit by bit, resubmit, and repeat until the submission goes through.
+Edit the snippet.
+Reduce complexity by a bit and resubmit.
+Repeat until the submission goes through.
+Eventually it does.
+That proves it.
 The problem was invalid timeline values and too many shapes.
-There is a limit to how complex animations may be.
+So there is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 Reasonable, even.
-Embarassing, nonetheless.
+Embarassing.

-Now I start with a clean snippet and generate a set of 2d coordinate points.
-Add some random handleIns and handleOuts, multiply by some random trigometric functions.
-Divide coordinates by a constant value.
-And the result looks like fireworks.
-This is amazing.
-Again I do not know exactly how it worked, but to an outsider it would seem designed.
+Begin again with a clean snippet.
+Generate a set of points.
+Add some random handleIns and handleOuts.
+Multiply by trigometric functions.
+Divide by a constant value.
+The result looks like fireworks.
+I don't know exactly how it works, but to an outsider it would seem designed.

 ![burst][burst]